Why Ticket Deflection is a Bad Metric for Chatbots

 Traditional chatbots use pre-determined journeys and scripts to talk to customers, meaning that if a customer wants to stray outside of those rails then they will get stuck.

 Modern chatbots can be an essential part of the customer service team.
-Using natural language processing they can decipher what a customer is asking and direct them to find the right outcome.
+Using natural language processing and conversational AI, they can decipher what a customer is asking and direct them to find the right outcome.

 This involves triaging tickets into ones that the chatbot can solve, and ones that are best left for customer service agents.
 In this way they are more like virtual assistants, taking some of the work off agents’ plates.